timlindeberg/tlang/frontend/src/documentation/1_HelloWorld.md

 println("Hello world!")
 ```

 A `.t`-file can contain statements, functions and classes in any order.
-When executing the file statements
+When executing the file, statements
 are executed in the order that they appear.
 Methods and classes can be used before they are declared.

 Example: